-The South Jerrabomberra RJP Master Plan has been underpinned by the Urban Design work undertaken by Jensen Plus as part of the RJP project.
+The South Jerrabomberra RJP Master Plan has been underpinned by the Urban Design work previously undertaken by Jensen Plus as part of the RJP project and subsequently updated by SMEC following post-exhibition comments.
 The Master Plan has been developed based on site visits, preliminary technical studies, an options development process and information gathered from stakeholder workshops.